 An important part of caregiving is bringing your loved one to appointments with health care providers.
 To get the most out these visits, it's important for you and your loved one to plan ahead for the visit.
 By planning for the visit together, you can make sure you both get the most from the appointment.
+If the provider has an online patient portal, ask your loved one if you can have access to it.

 Start by talking with your loved one about the upcoming visit.